Tuition Policies and Procedures

 Within the third week 50% 50%

-After the third week 100% no refund
+After the third week 100% No Refund

-Seven Week Sub Terms Due Molloy Refund
+7 Week Sub Terms Due Molloy Refund

-Within the second week 50% 50%
+Within the second week after the start date of the course 50% 50%

-After the second week 100% no refund
+After the second week 100% No Refund

-After the first week 100% no refund
+After the first week 100% No Refund

-Any student who withdraws from any course or courses and is eligible for the Title IV assistance (Loans - PELL - SEOG) will have their aid adjusted according to the percentage of aid earned at the time of withdrawal.
+Any student who withdraws from any course or courses and is eligible for the Title IV assistance (Loans - PELL - SEOG) may have their aid adjusted according to the percentage of aid earned at the time of withdrawal.
 See the financial aid office for clarification of eligibility.
 The date the withdrawal is recorded will be used to determine refunds.

 In the case of withdrawals submitted by mail, the official postmarked date of the correspondence will be the effective date.
 The University reserves the right to change the tuition, room/board and fees whenever the proper authorities deem such change is necessary.
 Special fees may be announced for special courses, as need arises.
 Students are liable for all fees in the collection of delinquent accounts and all applicable late fees.